-DATA PROTECTION LAW WILL CHANGE ON 25th MAY 2018
+DATA PROTECTION LAW CHANGED ON 25th MAY 2018

 This Privacy Notice sets out your rights under the new laws.